Mataji: Immortal Divine Mother

 MATAJI ARTICLE SUMMARY

 Mataji is venerated as a yogic master representing the Divine Mother.
 Mataji is the sister of Babaji, an ancient Indian yogi known as the eternal youth.
 Although Mataji is the spiritual equal of Babaji, she has chosen the role of disciple to her brother.
 Mataji and Babaji are an example of the Hindu tradition of saints and deities appearing in both masculine and feminine form, in this case some view them as siblings rather than as romantic partners.
-Article includes videos and a mantra recorrding.
+Article includes videos and a mantra recording.